 The Philippines produces 153,532,000 Tonnes of coconut each year and is the second highest producer in the world after it was overtaken by Indonesia.

 Moalboal Eco Lodge is located in a field of coconut palms which you will also see dotted along beachfronts.
 Lush plantations are visible throughout the Country, and the coconut palm known as “The Tree of Life”, is used in so many ways.

 The wood is called Coco Lumber and is used to make building structures and furniture.
 Coconut shells are turned into souvenirs, smoothie bowls and spoons, and of course there is coconut oil used in cooking, for beauty products and medicinal purposes.

-Not necessarily the prettiest looking dessert, but this is my absolute favourite.
+This is my absolute favourite dessert.
 If you are from a Western Country, you may think a Mango Float is an ice cream dish but it’s not.

 Made from condensed milk, graham crackers and of course the famous sweet Filipino mango, if you see one on a menu – give it a go!

 My two favourite places for Mango Float (and believe me, I have tried everywhere!), are Kuan Bar and Venz Kitchen.

 This isn’t the Pinoy word for a food fight, instead it’s community free-style eating using just your hands.
 This tradition started in the Philippine military where a big pile of food was served in the middle of a long table in the mess hall.
 Hungry solders would eat using their hands and the “fight” refers to the act of grabbing and eating as much as they could before it ran out.
 This method of eating showed equality and brotherhood within the military.